 Easy Mexican Chicken Casserole

 I picked up some low carb tortillas last weekend that are 5g carbs each with 12g fiber and 8g protein.
 Earlier this week, I used them to make a Mexican chicken lasagna casserole.
+I got the idea from a Pampered Chef recipe that I saw a few months ago.
+But my recipe is a bit different.

 Most recipes call for 8 tortillas, but I chose to use only 4 to keep the carb count down.
 The tortillas I used were store bought and weren’t gluten free.